Azure/azure-kusto-microhack3/README.md

 ---
 ### Task 4: External Tables
-[External table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/externaltables) is a Kusto schema entity that references data stored outside the Azure Data Explorer database.
-It allows you to query data from external data stores, like Azure Blob Storage or in Azure Data Lake, without ingesting it to your Azure Data Explorer cluster.
-The best query performance necessitates data ingestion into Azure Data Explorer.
-The capability to query external data without prior ingestion should only be used for historical data or data that are rarely queried. </br>

 In Microhack 1, task 3, you used the “One-click” UI (User Interfaces) to create a data connection to Azure blob storage.
 Use the SAS URL of the same blob storage, but this time yo'll [create an external table using the Web UI wizard](https://docs.microsoft.com/en-us/azure/data-explorer/external-table) </br>.
 After creating the external table, write some queries and make sure the external table works. </br>
 For general information about external tables, please refer to [query data in Azure Data Lake using Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-lake-query-data)